 Although Elmo did not see any action in the Commandos' two games at the NBC, Christopher recommended his friend when Haak held a St. Croix tryout camp in 1957.
 Plaskett signed with the Pirates, forgoing his last year at Christiansted High School to turn pro.
 Also at that session, though not quite ready yet, was fellow Frederiksted native and future Yankee Horace Clarke.
 When Elmo reported to his first spring training he turned in an expense account of 70 cents, for one meal.
 He ate dinner, slept at the airport, and skipped breakfast the next day so he could get to the ballpark early.

 Plaskett started as a pitcher but played every position during his minor-league career.
+Of interest, Pittsburgh made him available in the National League's expansion draft in October 1961, but he was not selected.
 He earned his call-up with a memorable 1962 season in Asheville, North Carolina.
 Bob Terrell, a columnist for the Asheville Citizen-Times for over 50 years, wrote a warm tribute to the man he called Mighty Mo, "a muscular fellow with the broadest grin in the Sally League" and part of "the most dreaded one-two-three punch the league has ever known."
 After a bit of lax play in the outfield cost Dick Lines of the Tourists a no-hitter, Elmo responded to manager Ray Hathaway's lecture with a six-week tear.
 In a race decided by a microtome, he went on to beat future three-time AL batting champ Tony Oliva, .34979 to .34978.
 With 27 homers and 96 RBI to boot, he was named Player of the Year.

 Tom Butters remembered Plaskett, "not only slender, he was skinny--he couldn't have weighed 160 pounds," as the opening day pitcher at Jamestown, New York (Class D) in 1957.
 Butters was also called up from Asheville in 1962.
 "My recollection was, he hit around .500 at home that year.
 It was a tremendous home hitting spree that went on for the season.
 It was incredible."
 He called Elmo "really one of the great people and characters that I've ever played with."